 Although not strictly linked to assembly, it’s worth noting that the Fortus 250MC requires its fair share of care and maintenance, namely clearing away debris in the chamber on a regular basis, cleaning the air filter, removing and emptying the extruder purge container from accumulated ABS debris, and periodically replacing the extruder tip shields and tip cleaning assembly.
 The costs can rack up quickly, but this isn’t too far removed from the ongoing costs of most industrial 3D printers.

 The quality of the prints is all about accuracy and pinpoint precision.
 Our numerous test prints all came out near flawless with only the occasional blemish that was quickly washed away in post-production.

-We have here a printer that is reliable, stable, and incredibly powerful in terms of its versatility.
+We have here a printer that is reliable, stable, and incredibly strong in terms of its versatility.
 From small detailed parts destined to mechanical ends to large scale models with intricate overhangs, the MC250 performed admirably at every turn.

 It does have its limits and won’t reach the heights of SLA tech industrial printers or even more expensive FDM printers, but the quality of the prints is without a doubt equivalent to the price range.
 The MC 250 delivers.

 The Fortus 250MC is coupled with a one-year warranty from Stratasys that covers the usual workmanship and defective parts.
 The company does also offer extended warranties linked to businesses that need additional support such as repairs, servicing, and maintenance.
 The extra service plans don’t come cheap ($100 k or so), but given the price tag of the MC250 that extra piece of mind is worth the additional cost.